-Trump ‘Very Sad’ and ‘Surprised’ After Accusations His Friend Robert Kraft Solicited Prostitutes
+Trump ‘Very Sad’ And ‘Surprised’ After Accusations His Friend Robert Kraft Solicited Prostitutes

 — Sports Illustrated (@SInow) February 22, 2019

 As for Kraft’s relationship with Trump, the two have been “friends for years” according to Kraft’s son Josh.
 Josh told reporters in 2017 that Trump was there to support his father while he was grieving the death of his wife, Myra, in 2011.
 Trump was said to have made multiple trips to Kraft’s home in Massachusetts to spend time with him during the rough period.
-Kraft now make frequent visits to his friend in the White House, and even gifted him a personalized Super Bowl ring with Trump’s name engraved on it.
+Kraft now makes frequent visits to his friend in the White House, and even gifted him a personalized Super Bowl ring with Trump’s name engraved on it.

 Since the news of Kraft’s alleged indiscretions broke, a spokesman for the Patriots owner said that they “categorically deny that [he] engaged in any illegal activity,” and would “not be commenting further” due to this being “a judicial matter.”
 The National Football League have also released their own statement addressing the new charges, and said that the league “is aware of the ongoing law enforcement matter and will continue to monitor developments.”